Cat and Dog Vaccinations

-Vaccinations protect our pets from infectious, often deadly diseases.
+Dog and cat vaccinations protect our pets from infectious, often deadly diseases.
 Since pet vaccinations are so widespread, many of the diseases that once were common are now very rarely seen.
 However, if fewer owners are vaccinating their pets, a resurgence can occur and affect an entire pet community.
-At South Loop Animal Hospital, our commitment to companion animal health drives us to offer the most current vaccines to your pet on the right schedule.
+The veterinarians at South Loop Animal Hospital, have a commitment to companion animal health which drives us to offer the most current vaccines to your pet on the right schedule.

 Dog and cat vaccines are typically injections that contain a weak sample of the disease that triggers your pet’s antibodies.
 If the same disease is contracted in the future, their body will recognize it and be able to fight it off much more effectively.
 We offer both core (essential) and non-core (lifestyle) dog and cat vaccinations.

 - Rabies protects against the deadly and highly infectious disease contracted from wild animals.